frequency-chain/frequency/designdocs/delegation.md

 ## Glossary
 * **Provider**: An `MsaId` that has been granted specific permissions by its Delegator.
 A company or individual operating an on-chain Provider MSA in order to post Frequency transactions on behalf of other MSAs.
 * **Delegator**: An `MsaId` that has granted specific permissions to a Provider.
-* **MSA**: Message Sourcing Account.
+* **MSA**: Message Source Account.
 A collection of key pairs which can have a specific token balance.
 * **Public Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
 It is one of the keys of an MSA key pair
 * **MsaId**: An 8-byte (u64) number used as a lookup and storage key for delegations, among other things
 * **End User**: Groups or individuals that own an MSA that is not a Provider MSA.